 North Macedonia was previously one of the most unlucky countries in the contest.
 After 18 appearances, they are yet to crack the top 10.
 Before 2019, their best result was Elena Risteska’s 12th-place finish in 2006 with “Ninanajna”.
 Their most recent Grand Final appearance was with Kaliopi’s “Crno i belo” in 2012, which finished 13th.

-Last year, they were represented by Eye with the song “Lost & Found”.
+In 2018, they were represented by Eye Cue with the song “Lost & Found”.
 Despite being popular with fans prior to the contest, the song did not qualify for the Grand Final in Lisbon.

 Are you also Proud of Tamara?
 Let us know!
 Be sure to stay updated by following @ESCXTRA on Twitter, @escxtra on Instagram and liking our Facebook page for the latest updates!
 We’ll also be posting plenty of content on our YouTube in the run up to Tel Aviv!